6 Ways to Automatically Segment Subscribers In Web Push Notifications

 - First Create the Segments in the Manage Segments Section

-- Creating this rule is simple, and you can go to Segments – > URL Auto Segments, and Click Create URL Pattern to Autosegment.
+- Creating this rule is simple, and you can go to Segments – > URL Auto Segments and Click Create URL Pattern to Autosegment.
 If you don’t see the button, go and create some segment name first under Subscribers -> Segments

 - Now Select a segment and define a rule.
 Here we have used MCQ as segment name for all subscribers whose URL at time of subscription contains multiple-choice-questions.
 Now save the rule.

-- Finally, if you want to test, if you rules for URL were defined correctly or not, you can use our feature to Test your existing URL pattern rules.
+- Finally, if you want to test, if your rules for URL were defined correctly or not, you can use our feature to Test your existing URL pattern rules.
 Note this section appears only once you have a URL rule to auto-segment.
 That’s it, now you can sit back and see how your subscribers keep adding to your new segments

 Later while sending use the Advanced Options and send notifications only to a segment